-Did you know that the Earth's magnetic poles do not coincide exactly with the geographic poles?
-Due to this the magnetic declination is calculated, an essential concept for both maritime and air navigation.
+Did you know that the Earth's magnetic poles do not exactly coincide with the geographic poles?
+Because of this, the magnetic declination at a specific point is calculated. an essential concept for both maritime and air navigation.
 In this article we will explain everything you need to know about what magnetic declination is and how to calculate it.
 You just have to keep reading.

 What is magnetic declination?

-As we have already mentioned, the terrestrial north pole and the magnetic north pole do not coincide. magnetic declination is the angle that separates the terrestrial north pole and the magnetic north pole.
+As we have already mentioned, the Earth's North Pole and the magnetic North Pole do not coincide.
+Magnetic declination is the angle between the geographic north and the magnetic north.
+It is the angle between the geographic north and the angle indicated by a compass, which represents the magnetic declination..
 But to understand it well, you must be clear about the following concepts:

-• magnetic north: This is the point where the compasses or nautical compasses point.
-It is defined by the Earth's magnetic field.
-Its position does not coincide with the geographic north and moves year by year.
-To give us an idea, throughout the 20th century its position varied by 1100 kilometers.
-On average, magnetic north varies its position by about 60 kilometers per year.
+- magnetic north: This is the point where nautical compasses point.
+It is defined by the Earth's magnetic field, which includes the magnetic variation at different points on the Earth.
+Its position does not coincide with the geographic north and moves from year to year.
+To give us an idea, throughout the 20th century its position varied by 1,100 kilometres.
+On average, the magnetic north changes its position by about 60 kilometres per year.

 Why is magnetic declination important?

-As we have mentioned, the magnetic declination is not stable.
-Depending on where we are, the value of this may vary.
-In addition, due to the rotation and translation movement of the earth and the mutation effect, this value of magnetic declination also changes with the passage of time.
+As we have already mentioned, magnetic declination is not stable.
+Depending on where we are, its value can vary.
+Furthermore, due to the rotation and translation of the Earth and the effect of magnetic variation, this value of magnetic declination also changes over time.

 Therefore, knowing the magnetic declination helps us to have an idea about the margins of error and calculation errors that exist in measurement systems.